Primebrook/nvim-config/README.md

-My current Neovim config - it's a mess rn, to be cleaned up later.

-Using `stylua` to format `.lua` files.
+## My NeoVim Config

+Plugin specific configs can be found in `lua/primebrook/<plugin_name>.lua`.

+Key remaps can be found in `lua/primebrook/remap.lua`

+I use `Packer` for plugin management.

+I use `stylua` for formatting of lua files.